-8. In paragraph 2 of Article 5 of the draft law, it is provided that "the Government of Romania shall periodically assess the implementation of the provisions of the agreements and programmes concluded with the States where there are persons of Romanian ethnic origin, and European standards and documents regarding the protection of persons belonging to national minorities to which the respective States are parties."
-In the Commission's opinion, it is implicit that the principles set out in the Venice Commission's report are included in the "European standards and documents" referred to in this provision.
+8. In paragraph 2 of Article 5 of the draft law, it is provided that "the Government of Romania shall periodically assess the implementation of the provisions of the agreements and programmes concluded with the States where there are persons of Romanian ethnic origin, and

+European standards and documents regarding the protection of persons belonging to national minorities to which the respective States are parties."
+In the Commission's opinion, it is implicit that the principles set out in the Venice Commission's Report on the Preferential Treatment of National Minorities by their Kin-State are included in the "European standards and documents" referred to in this provision.